-While Cerasse is used for cancer, diabetes, cold and fever, cotton helps with cough and cold.
-Five fingers works great to help backaches and strains.
+While Cerasse is used for cancer, diabetes, cold, and fever, cotton helps with cough and cold.
+Five fingers works great to help with backaches and strains.

 “And if you’re feeling gas or flu symptoms Gumbay is great,” she says.
 “Just boil the gumbay leaves and drink and you’ll be better right away.”